Liam Botham

-Liam James Botham (born 26 August 1977) is a former English sportsman who played both codes of rugby football and cricket.
-He is the son of England cricketer Ian Botham, the Baron Botham.
+Liam James Botham (born 26 August 1977) is an English former professional sportsman who played both codes of rugby football and cricket.
+He is the son of former England cricketer Ian Botham.

 Career

 Cricket

 Botham was born in Doncaster and initially followed in his father's footsteps, playing county cricket for Hampshire.
 He played three matches in the 1996 season.
 He took the wicket of former England captain Mike Gatting on his County Championship debut.

 After retiring from rugby, there were signs that Botham might return to playing competitive cricket; in 2006, he played in an England XI victory against Lancashire in a testimonial match for Andrew Flintoff at Old Trafford.

 Rugby union

 Botham left cricket in 1997 after one senior season and signed for rugby union club West Hartlepool, where he played as a wing or fullback.
 He later moved to Cardiff and Newcastle Falcons.

 While at Newcastle the club won the 2001 Tetley Bitter Cup, in the final of which he was a replacement, and reached the final of the European Shield.

 Botham made his début for the England under-21 team in 1997 against France, and then played in the SANZAR tournament in South Africa in 1998.
 He was called up to the senior England squad by Clive Woodward for their 2000 tour of South Africa.
 He played in tour matches against the Leopards and Griqualand West but never won a senior international cap.